 Planet Fitness Inc. Investors: Company Investigated by the Portnoy Law Firm

 LOS ANGELES, Jan.
-22, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Planet Fitness, Inc. ("Planet Fitness" or "the Company") PLNT investors that the firm has initiated an investigation into possible securities fraud and may file a class action on behalf of investors.
+26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Planet Fitness, Inc. (“Planet Fitness” or “the Company”) (NYSE: PLNT) investors that the firm has initiated an investigation into possible securities fraud and may file a class action on behalf of investors.
 Planet Fitness investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.